Schedule and rates of the Jean-Doré Beach

 To obtain more details or for any request for information, do not hesitate to contact our staff.

-To make it easier to get around, here is the exact location of the Jean-Doré Beach at Parc Jean-Drapeau posted on Google Maps.
+Here is the exact location of the Jean-Doré Beach at Parc Jean-Drapeau, marked on the map to make getting there easier.